 In order to defend your perimeter, you must first be able to define it.
-To do this, OnDOMAIN enables you to easily upload all variants of your organization’s brand assets to its logo management library.
-It will then scan your logos and train itself to recognize them across the web.
+To do this, OnDOMAIN enables you to easily upload all variants of your organisation’s brand assets to its logo management library.
+It will then scan your logos and train itself to recognise them across the web.

 How do I use this feature?

 It takes only a few clicks to upload your logo(s):

 Select a logo image file and provide a class name, either from the existing list or a completely different one.

 Click on the ADD LOGO button to confirm the submission.

 To help train our AI to detect your logos, define your own classes to group similar logos together.
 To learn more about classes, scroll down to read more details.

 Please note that it will take up to 48 hours for our AI to scan and process your logo(s).

 Logo images must have a minimum width or height of 128px for the best quality from our logo detection service: Supported image formats are SVG, PNG, and JPEG.

 Please consider cropping any void background from the image file before submitting the logo, for example: